 See recipe card for full information on ingredients and quantities.

-Soak the fresh collard leaves for 10 to 30 minutes in a sink full of slightly warm water with ½-1 cup of white vinegar and 1 tablespoon of salt.
+Prep Work: Soak the fresh collard leaves for 10 to 30 minutes in a sink full of slightly warm water with ½-1 cup (120-250 ml) of white vinegar and 1 tablespoon of salt.
 Scrub each collard leaf individually with your hands to get the sand and grit off, then rinse well with cold running water and set aside.

 - To remove the stem, fold the leaf in half lengthwise and cut the rib out with a sharp knife.
-Place the ribs into a freezer bag for future use for vegetable stock, soups or stews.
+Place the ribs into a freezer bag for future use in vegetable stock, soups, or stews. (image 1)

-2. Stack 3 to 8 leaves high and cut in ½ inch to 1 inch thin, even pieces.
-You can also roll the leaves before cutting.
+- Stack 3 to 8 leaves high and cut in ½ to 1 inch pieces.
+Roll the leaves before cutting if desired. (image 2)

-3. Over medium high heat, heat up the olive oil and add the chopped onion.
-Saute for 6 minutes, then add the garlic and cook for 1 minute.
+- Over medium high heat, heat up the olive oil and add the chopped onion.
+Sauté for 6 minutes, then add the garlic and cook for 1 minute.
 Sprinkle on the salt and pepper, then cook for 30 seconds to 1 minute, stirring constantly, to bloom the spices.
-Dump the cooked onion mixture into a bowl and set aside.
+Dump the cooked onion mixture into a bowl and set aside. (image 3)

-4. Using the same pot, fry the greens in batches, stirring them constantly until they're wilted.
+- Using the same pot, fry the greens in batches, stirring them constantly until they're wilted. (image 4)

-5. Return the vegetables into the pot and pour in the chicken stock and the water.
+- Return the wilted greens and cooked aromatics into the pot and pour in the chicken stock and the water. (image 5)

-6. Add the red pepper flakes, the apple cider vinegar, and brown sugar.
-If you want, you can add 1 cup of additional chopped ham right now or wait until the end.
+- Add the seasonings: red pepper flakes, the apple cider vinegar, and brown sugar.
+If you want, you can add 1 cup of chopped ham right now or wait until the end. (image 6)

-7. Place the three ham hocks into the pot, making sure they are surrounded by the greens, then cover the pot and bring it to a boil.
-Reduce the heat to medium low and let it simmer for 1 hour.
-Check on it occasionally to give it a stir.
+- Place the three ham hocks into the pot, making sure they are surrounded by the greens, then cover the pot and bring it to a boil.
+Reduce the heat to medium low and let it simmer for 1 ½ hours.
+Check occasionally to give it a stir. (image 7)

-8. After one hour, check the ham hocks.
-If the meat is tender enough for your taste, remove them and let them cool.
+- After 90 minutes, check the ham hocks.
+If the meat is tender enough for your taste, remove the ham hocks and let them cool.
 If you want to cook them longer, keep them in the pot.
-Once the ham hocks are cool enough, cut the meat off the bones and shred it into smaller pieces.
+Once the ham hocks are cool enough, cut the meat off the bones and shred it into smaller pieces. (image 8)

-Taste after one hour.
-If they are tender enough, you can remove the pot from the heat.
-If you like them very tender, keep cooking them on medium low and checking them every ½ hour.
+- Add the shredded ham hocks and the smoked ham back to pot of greens, and let it simmer for ½ hour.
+Taste the greens, if they are tender enough, you can remove the pot from the heat.
+If you like them very tender, keep cooking them on low and checking them every ½ hour. (image 9)

 Recipe FAQs